FisherSkyi/Network-Lab/README.md

 # Network Lab

-This repo contains all the learning materials and homework implementation for the CMU10-714: Deep Learning System course.
+This repo contains some of the learning materials and homework implementation for the Computer Networking: a Top Down Approach (Pearson).
+The 9th edition made by @FisherSkyi